jcpaik/sofa-manuscript/Markdown Style.md

 | Remark     | rem      |
 | Remark     | rem      |

-A _proof environment_ is simply a series of paragraphs, with the first one starting with `_Proof._`, and the last one ending with □ (&#9633).
+_Proof._ A _proof environment_ is simply a series of paragraphs, with the first one starting with `_Proof._`, and the last one ending with □ (&#9633).  □

-Obsidian allows us to
+Typing these manually do not make sense.
+I use the [obsidian-latex-suite](https://github.com/artisticat1/obsidian-latex-suite) plugin to make them easily typeable.
+Simply typing `> thm` expands to a `Theorem` environment.
+Then by typing the name of the environment name, and pressing tab, it autopopulates the name.

 ## Alternatives